MicrosoftDocs/appcenter-docs/docs/dashboard/email-notifications/index.md

 ![Email notification for a successful build](media/emailSuccessfulBuild.png)

 > [!NOTE]
 > If your branch name contains alphanumeric characters other than `a-z`, `A-Z`, `0-9`, `-`, `+` and `/`, all email notifications will be successfully delivered.
 However, when you click on the **View Build** button in the email received, you might be directed to a non-existent page.
 This is due to the encodings for alphanumeric characters by some email services.
 We advise you to only use the supported characters in branch names.
-If this is a blocking issue for you, please contact us via support.
+If this is a blocking issue for you, contact us via support.